- PowerShell It allows you to list, filter, and export drivers with cmdlets such as Get-WmiObject and Get-WindowsDriver.

 Get-CMDriver -Fast -Name "Surface*" | Select-Object LocalizedDisplayName, DriverVersion, DriverDate

-the modifier -Fast It reduces the amount of information retrieved and speeds up the query, which is quite noticeable in large catalogs.
-Then, with Select-Object, You only keep the columns that are useful to you for your analysis.
+The -Fast modifier reduces the amount of information retrieved and speeds up the query, which is quite noticeable in large catalogs.
+Then, with Select-Object, you keep only the columns that are useful for your analysis.

 If you manage administrative categories (for example, a "Surface" category where you group all those controllers), you can chain category and driver retrieval like this: